 And maybe that’s not a bad thing?
 Maybe we should just follow the Constitution instead of amending it?
 Greve jokes, ‘The Constitution isn’t perfect, but it’s a lot better than what we have now.’

 Realistically, of course, we’re not going to follow the Constitution.
 We’re going to keep flailing around.
-We’ll keep trying to live with the ‘living’ Constitution, and keep stumbling from crisis to crisis, piling up constitutional violations, until a true emergency looms.
+We’ll keep trying to live with the ‘living’ Constitution, and keep stumbling from crisis to crisis, and piling up constitutional violations, until a true emergency looms.
 Then our minds will be concentrated.
 But by then, of course, it will be too late.
 So we’ll hit a wall.
 And we’ll have to pick up the pieces as best we can, doing our best not to lurch into a Venezuelan dictatorship.

 So the answer seems to be: ‘Yes, we should amend the Constitution.
 But only in ways that force us to follow the Constitution we already have.’

 In other words, avoid fundamental changes.

-(Some days I think the answer is just a simple, straightforward constitutional amendment that reads: “AND WE MEAN IT!!!”)
+(Some days I think the answer is to add a simple, straightforward constitutional amendment that reads: ‘AND WE MEAN IT!’)